nankg/MyRepo2/README.md

 # MyRepo2
-This is my second repo
+This is 1st branch of my second repo